ridulfo/nino-lang/README.md

 The language is chill with side effects.
 There is no need to wrap anything in monads.

 At the moment the language is interpreted, but the goal is to create a self-hosting compiler.
 TBD whether to compile directly to assembly, [LLVM IR](https://en.wikipedia.org/wiki/LLVM#Intermediate_representation) or [QBE IL](https://c9x.me/compile/).
+There is no garbage collector at the moment (TBD 🤨).

-There is no garbage collector (TBD 🤨).
+Finally, here is a blog-post about some design decisions: [Designing a functional programming language](https://nicolo.se/blog/2023-11-13-designing-a-programming-language/).

 ## Quick start